AhmedSYD/Geoweb-app/README.md

 ![lab3_homepage](https://user-images.githubusercontent.com/26576895/110139401-a5ecc700-7ddb-11eb-80d7-5432e3815b91.JPG)

 * Looking closely at the image above, you can see a map of the city of Calgary.
 Above it, a search box is located that is utilized to search for building permits by date range.
 Moreover, you can switch between this map layer and my publish layer by clicking on **traffic map** below.
 * If you click on the traffic map, you will see that map is replaced with my published map layer, as you see in the image below.
-If you want to return back to the first layer, click on **Gray map**.
+If you want to return back to the first layer, click on **Gray map** on the bottom left of the web page.

 ![my_layer](https://user-images.githubusercontent.com/26576895/110140707-0a5c5600-7ddd-11eb-991c-5bb1698fc2fe.JPG)